InhwanBae/GraphTERN/README.md

 **Dataset**
 <br>Preprocessed [ETH](https://data.vision.ee.ethz.ch/cvl/aem/ewap_dataset_full.tgz) and [UCY](https://graphics.cs.ucy.ac.cy/research/downloads/crowd-data) datasets are included in this repository, under `./dataset/`.
-The train/validation/test splits are the same as those fond in [Social-GAN](https://github.com/agrimgupta92/sgan).
+The train/validation/test splits are the same as those found in [Social-GAN](https://github.com/agrimgupta92/sgan).

 ### Train Graph-TERN
 To train our Graph-TERN on the ETH and UCY datasets at once, we provide a bash script `train.sh` for a simplified execution.